There are a number of alternative energies that one might

 consider using in western Pennsylvania.
 These include

-geothermal, wind, and solar power.
+solar, wind, and geothermal power.
 How and what to use

 these energies for are some relevant questions.
 Regardless